karatekid/karatekid.github.io/_drafts/making-a-simple-ui-for-c-programs.md

 I got the javascript working by using someone else's repo that had everything set up already [here](https://github.com/baali/thrift_js).
-So, now I have everything set up to do communication.
+So, now I have everything set up to do communication. __The trick is to use the JSON protocol and the HttpServer Transport__ in your cpp server so that it is compatible with javascript.

 Man, I've had a fair amount of problems with linking.
 It might be a good idea to study these a little more in depth so I have a better